mfrances17/appservices-design2-poc/solution-explorer/README.md

 ### Chat with us

-If you want to talk more, reach out to us via [Zulipchat](https://keycloak.zulipchat.com)
+If you want to talk more, reach out to us via (TBD)